econjobmarket/api_documentation/api/Api-Documents.0.md

 Access to the api is available at [https://backend.econjobmarket.org](https://backend.econjobmarket.org).
 If you wish to test the api and use it you will need to go there and login with econjobmarket.
+Once you have logged in, use the link that says "Ejm api Details for your Organization".
+The details you need to use the api will appear unless you are at first login.
+In that case click the "Get Started" button.
+Your keys will be created, and you will need to enter the ipaddresses of the computers that will access the api.

 As of July, 2018, applicant data is delivered by a simpler api which is documented here.
 The older api is described at [https://backend.econjobmarket.org/legacy](https://backend.econjobmarket.org/legacy).